Chrezon/ReadingNotes/LearnOpenGL/Introduction.md

 See initialization in OpenGLRasterizer

-## Vertex Shader
+## Vertex Shader and Fragment Shader
-We must set up a vertex shader in order to use modern OpenGL.
-Shaders are written in GLSL (OpenGL Shading Language)
+We must set up a vertex shader and a fragment shader in order to use modern OpenGL.
+Shaders are written in GLSL (OpenGL Shading Language).
+To use a shader, OpenGL has to dynamically compile it at runtime from source code

+Colours are very important when coding a fragment shader
+- colours in OpenGL are represented by RGBA, where each (float) value is between 0.0 and 1.0

+Linking into a **shader program object** is required to use recently compiled shaders
+- then we can activate this shader program when rendering objects

+## Linking Vertex Attributes
+Recall that vertex shader allowed us to specify any input we weanted as vertex attributes.
+We need to specify which parts of input data belongs to which vertex attribute for the vertex shader.